Viper Documentation

 Lock in gains on every trade.

 Take Profit (TP) is available on every buy path.
 Copy trades and call channel auto-buys create TP orders automatically.
 For manual buys, set a limit sell order from the position card.
-Viper monitors prices 24/7 and sells when your target is hit.
+Viper monitors continuously and sells when your target is hit.

 How It Works

-- Auto buys (copy trades & call channels): After the buy executes, Viper waits 2 seconds for on-chain state to settle, then creates a limit sell order at your configured TP target.
+- Call channel auto-buys: After the buy executes, Viper waits 2 seconds for on-chain state to settle, then creates a limit sell order at your configured TP target.

 - Manual buys: Open the position card and tap Limit Sell to set a take-profit price target.